manjilsaikia/manjilsaikia.github.io/books.md

 374. **Empires of the Indus: The Story of a River**, *Alice Albinia*, John Murray, 2018.
 375. **The Betrayal of Anne Frank: A Cold Case Investigation**, *Rosemary Sullivan*, William Collins, 2022.
 376. **Vajpayee: The Ascent of the Hindu Right 1924-1977**, *Abhishek Choudhary*, Picador India, 2023.
+377. **The Book Smugglers of Timbuktu: The Quest for This Storied City and the Race to Save its Treasures**, *Charlie English*, William Collins, 2018.
+378. **Endpapers: A Family Story of Books, War, Escape and Home**, *Alexander Wolff*, Grove Press UK, 2022.
+379. **Guarded by Dragons: Encounters with Rare Books and Rare People**, *Rick Gekoski*, Constable, 2023.
+380. **What the Ermine Saw: The Extraordinary Journey of Leonardo da Vinci's Most Mysterious Portrait**, *Eden Collinsworth*, Doubleday, 2022.
+381. **Editor Missing: The Media in Today’s India**, *Ruben Banerjee*, HarperCollins Publishers, 2022.
+382. ** **Ancient India: Culture of Contradictions**, *Upinder Singh*, Aleph Book Company, 2021.
+383. **The Nazi Hunters: How a Team of Spies and Survivors Captured the World's Most Notorious Nazi**, *Neal Bascomb*, Arthur A. Levine Books, 2013.

 ## Fiction